The largest (free) open-air music festival in Europe takes place on an island in Vienna, a city not exactly famous for its ocean vistas.

 Plus there are all sorts of other activities to fill each day with, not to mention a host of stands waiting to keep you fed and watered (not free).

-Last time out, the Donauinselfest had 11 stages, 600 hours of music, and 18 themed activity areas, pulling in around 2.4 million visitors.
+The 2019 Donauinselfest has 11 stages, 600 hours of music, and 17 themed activity areas, pulling in an expected 2.4 million visitors.
 Curiously, it’s actually organised by the Vienna SPÖ, the political party that has more or less formed the city government for decades.

-The official programme usually arrives sometime in April/May, so watch this space, though they already announced that some 200 national and international acts will perform.
+The official programme usually arrives sometime in April/May, so watch this space for more details, though they already announced that some 200 national and international acts will perform.

 Get a feeling for what to expect from this video: